Kotlin/kotlin-native-calculator-sample/README.md

 To build and run the Android sample do the following:

-1. Open `android` in Android Studio
+1. Open the root project in Android Studio
+2. Create a new Android App configuration.
+Choose module `android`.
-2. Now build and run the androidApp application
+3. Now build and run the configuration created.